shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 6. Build integrity in
 7. See the whole

-Explore the idea here: [Lean Software Development](https://en.wikipedia.org/wiki/Lean_software_development) Lean Software Development
+Explore the idea here: [Lean Software Development](https://en.wikipedia.org/wiki/Lean_software_development)

 **And....**
 * Kanban is aligned with Agile software development, it is a method for managing work with an emphasis on just-in-time delivery.